 The health and safety of our colleagues and customers is our priority and we’re following the advice of the health authorities to make sure we’re taking the right steps, for example:

 - Our stores are regularly cleaned, but we’ve also taken on additional cleaning services so that our trolleys, baskets, self-scan machines, ‘scan as you shop’ handsets, and chip and pin terminals are regularly cleaned with disinfectant products.
 There are also sanitising stations available at our store entrances.

 - Our colleagues are taking regular breaks to wash their hands thoroughly and we have provided them with hand and surface antibacterial wipes.

 - We’re operating social distancing in store and we’re reminding our customers with advertising, signs and messaging.
-We're also asking customers to adhere to 'one trolley one person' in store.
+We're also asking customers to adhere to 'one trolley one person' in store, where possible.
 We recognise that this is not always possible, and where customers need to come to stores with their family, or other people in their care, we will of course adopt a common-sense approach.
-We appreciate the ongoing support and patience of our colleagues and customers as we all work in a new way.

-- Following a successful trial at our Greystones store, we have rolled out new queue-management technology at our store entrances.
+- We have rolled out queue-management technology at our store entrances.
 The technology indicates the number of people in store at any one time, highlighting when it is safe to enter with directional arrows permitting entry, or a stop sign if customers need to wait.
 This is a simple, accurate way of reducing queue times and allows our colleagues spend more time helping customers.

-- At checkouts, we’ve installed plexiglass screens, as well as floor markings and signs to keep a two-metre gap at both ends, and we are also opening every second checkout, where possible, to create more space.
+- At checkouts, we’ve installed plexiglass screens, as well as floor markings and signs to keep a two-metre gap at both ends.

 We really appreciate the hard work of our colleagues who are going over and above, as well as the support and encouragement that our customers are showing to our staff in our stores.
 It really helps as we all play our part.